austindd/simspace-challenge/README.md

 ### State Management

-The state-management could be accomplished in a simpler way with a true reducer pattern, like `React.useReducer` or `redux`.
+The state-management could be accomplished in a simpler way with a true reducer pattern, like `useReducer` or `redux`.
 However, I started with a context provider, and rather than rebuilding it from the ground up, I ended up evolving it into a makeshift state-reducer.
 If I had more time, I would probably refactor this, but it works well for now.

 ### Data Models